Top 3 bowls for beginners

 Which is best?
 It can sometimes be a bit like asking “how long is a piece of string”, however it will likely come down to two factors.
 Where you play your bowls, and what position you will be playing in.

-So you know what type of model you want.
-Great!
-How do you know which model does what?
-Thankfully each manufacturer have their own “bias charts” (try googling a few brands and “bias chart” to see what we mean), this will give you a list of models to try.
+So how do you know which model does what?
+Thankfully each manufacturer have their own “bias charts”.
+You can see our list of bias charts for all major brands here, this will give you a list of models to try.

 Finally, it comes down to personal preference.
 Get down your club and ask around.
 Also see below for our full list of recommended models!